KULeuvenNeuromechanics/PredSim/Documentation/PrivateForkPredSim.md

 <p align="center">
 <img src="./FiguresForDocumentation/push_to_public_fork.JPG" width="500" height="auto" title="fig4">
 </p>

+> Figure 4.
+Contribute from PredSim_private to the public PredSim repository (no developer access to PredSim).
+The numbered arrows illustrate the steps described below.

 If you already have a (public) fork of PredSim, skip steps 1 and 2.